Paul A. Varela

 - Represented professional services client in multi-party triple wrongful death action arising from alleged design and QA/QC liability, and negotiated positive settlement for client prior to trial.

-- Obtained successful jury verdict on $10 Million claim arising out of catastrophic industrial plant fire involving complex fire cause analysis.
+- Obtained successful jury verdict on US$10 Million claim arising out of catastrophic industrial plant fire involving complex fire cause analysis.

-- Advises clients in the drafting and negotiation of complex engineering and construction contracts priced between $100,000 and $8 Billion.
+- Advises clients in the drafting and negotiation of complex engineering and construction contracts priced between US$100,000 and US$8 Billion.

 - Frequently advises clients on federal government compliance, risk management and bid protests.